-- American ginseng differs from Asian ones (Chinese or Korean) as it is milder and has cooling and relaxing properties instead of stimulating.
+- American ginseng differs from Panax ginseng (Chinese or Korean) as it is milder and has cooling and relaxing properties, and considered as less stimulating.

-- Alternatively, many choose to brew ginseng tea.
-It is an excellent substitute for coffee to produce natural energy and improve concentration.
+- Alternatively, many choose to brew Ginseng Tea.
+It is an excellent substitute for coffee.
+Ginseng tea helps in boosting energy and improve cognitive health.

-There are many other ways to consume American ginseng such as in powder, capsules, energy drinks, and candies.
+- There are many other ways to consume American ginseng such as ginseng tea bags, ginseng powder, ginseng supplements, energy drinks, and candies.